redis/redis-doc/commands/acl-setuser.md

 The selector then grants a secondary set of permissions: access to the `SET` command to be executed on any key that starts with "app1".
 Using multiple selectors allows you to grant permissions that are different depending on what keys are being accessed.

-When we want to be sure to define an user from scratch, without caring if it had previously defined rules associated, we can use the special rule `reset` as first rule, in order to flush all the other existing rules:
+When we want to be sure to define a user from scratch, without caring if it had previously defined rules associated, we can use the special rule `reset` as first rule, in order to flush all the other existing rules:

     ACL SETUSER antirez reset [... other rules ...]

-After resetting an user, it returns back to the status it has when it was just created: non active (off rule), can't execute any command, can't access any key:
+After resetting a user, it returns back to the status it has when it was just created: non active (off rule), can't execute any command, can't access any key: